AlexVallat/TemporaryFolders/README.md

 The installer does not assign a hotkey to the start menu shortcut, but I have often found it convenient to do so, for even faster access to creating a new folder.
 This can easily be done through the standard windows properties page for the shortcut.

+The installer can, if the "Map T: drive to most recent temporary folder" option is selected, create a mapping for a virtual T:\ drive which always points to the most recently created temporary folder.
+This makes it easy to navigate to that folder from Open or Save dialogs, for example.
+When the explorer window is closed and the folder deleted, accessing T: will show the message "T:\ is unavailable"

+This option is only available in the installer if there is not already a T: drive, and if installing for all users (as administrator).

+Even if T: drive mapping is not used, the path "%ProgramData%\Most Recent Temporary Folder" is still created, it may be convenient to use Explorer to pin this to the Quick Access list.
+Whenever a new temporary folder is created, this junction is updated to point to the newest one.